When a Hypochondriac Gets a Throat Infection, This is What Happens…

 Yes, it was a throat infection.
 But, me being me, I wouldn’t go and get some kind of normal, horrible-enough-but-no-biggie throat infection.
 No, I had to go and get the mother of ALL throat infections.
 The One Throat Infection to Rule Them All, if You will.

 It started off as Just a Sore Throat.
-When it was Just a Sore Throat, I did my best to power through, safe in the knowledge that, even although a sore throat can make you feel like crap, it normally only does it for a very short period of time, and, well, my two year old isn’t going to look after himself, while I wallow in self-pity, is he?
+When it was Just a Sore Throat, I did my best to power through, safe in the knowledge that, even though a sore throat can make you feel like crap, it normally only does it for a very short period of time, and, well, my two year old isn’t going to look after himself, while I wallow in self-pity, is he?

 Then, however, we entered the, Actually, I Think It Might Be Flu: Could This Be Flu? phase, which was accompanied by the usual aching muscles, shivers, and lying awake all night hallucinating that the toddler is in your bed, and your husband is about to roll on top of him, AAAAARGGHH, WAKE UP TERRY, YOU’VE JUST CRUSHED… whoops, sorry!
 Just me hallucinating again!
 As you were.